-Bayesian updating of priors is suggested or characterized by Jaffray [1992, 1994], Fagin and Halpern [1991], Wasserman and Kadane [1990], Walley [1991], Epstein and Schneider [2003], Sarin and Wakker [1998], Pires [2002], Siniscalchi [2001], Wang [2003] and Faro and Lefort [2019].
-Ghirardato et al. [2008] characterize the Bayesian updating of a set of beliefs which are used to represent the unambiguous preference relation (Ghirardato et al. [2004]), which is incomplete.
-Gilboa and Schmeidler [1993] analyze maximum likelihod updating, whereas Dempster [1968] and Shafer [1976] suggest the Dempster-Shafer updating rule.
-Epstein [2006] provides an axiomatic model of non-Bayesian updating.
+Schneider (2003), Sarin and Wakker (1998), Pires (2002), Siniscalchi (2001), Wang (2003) and Faro and Lefort (2019).
+Ghirardato et al. (2008) characterize the Bayesian updating of a set of beliefs which are used to represent the unambiguous preference relation (Ghirardato et al. 2004), which is incomplete.
+Gilboa and Schmeidler (1993) analyze maximum likelihod updating, whereas Dempster (1968) and Shafer (1976) suggest the Dempster-Shafer updating rule.
+Epstein (2006) provides an axiomatic model of non-Bayesian updating.

-Another property of Consequentialism (which we call Conditional Preference in this paper and assume it throughout) is that conditional on an event E, the agent only cares about what the act prescribes inside E. Dominiak et al. [2012] show experimentally that subjects are more prone to violating DC than this property.
+Another property of Consequentialism (which we call Conditional Preference in this paper and assume it throughout) is that conditional on an event E, the agent only cares about what the act prescribes inside E. Dominiak et al. (2012) show experimentally that subjects are more prone to violating DC than this property.

-RSS identify the subjective beliefs generated by a large number of models of ambiguity aversion, based on an idea of Yaari [1969], making our approach very general.
-These models are the convex Choquet model of Schmeidler [1989], the multiple priors model of Gilboa and Schmeidler [1989], the variational preferences model of Maccheroni et al. [2006a], the multiplier model of Hansen and Sargent [2001], the smooth second-order prior models of Klibanoff et al. [2005] and Nau [2006], the confidence preferences model of Chateauneuf and Faro [2009] and the second-order expected utility model of Ergin and Gul [2009].
-Ghirardato and Siniscalchi [2018] extend the approach of RSS to non convex preferences in order to characterize betting in terms of disjoint beliefs.
+RSS identify the subjective beliefs generated by a large number of models of ambiguity aversion, based on an idea of Yaari (1969), making our approach very general.
+These models are the convex Choquet model of Schmeidler (1989), the multiple priors model of Gilboa and Schmeidler (1989), the variational preferences model of Maccheroni et al. (2006a), the multiplier model of Hansen and Sargent (2001), the smooth second-order prior models of Klibanoff et al. (2005) and Nau (2006), the confidence preferences model of Chateauneuf and Faro (2009) and the second-order expected utility model of Ergin and Gul (2009).
+The Ghirardato and Siniscalchi (2018) extend the approach of RSS to non convex preferences in order to characterize betting in terms of disjoint beliefs.

-In a setting with preferences over lotteries, Wakker [1988] shows that if Independence is violated, the value of information is not always positive.
-Independence is related to DC and, under some conditions (e.g. English auctions), it is equivalent (Karni and Safra [1986]).
-Grant et al. [2000] provide necessary and sufficient conditions for a weakly dynamically consistent agent to always prefer more information.
+In a setting with preferences over lotteries, Wakker (1988) shows that if Independence is violated, the value of information is not always positive.
+Independence is related to DC and, under some conditions (e.g. English auctions), it is equivalent (Karni and Safra 1986).
+Grant et al. (2000) provide necessary and sufficient conditions for a weakly dynamically consistent agent to always prefer more information.
 Our approach differs from theirs in two respects.
-First, they adopt the definition of "more information" suggested by Blackwell [1951], whereas we adopt the definition of a finer partition.
-Second, they adopt a different weakening of DC, due to Machina [1989], which requires that an agent conforms to what he would have chosen ex ante only if he were able to commit.
-Snow [2010] examines the value of information in the special case where it either reduces or eliminates ambiguity, using the model of Klibanoff et al. [2005].
-Li [2019] studies the link between ambiguity attitudes and aversion to receiving information when one is completely uninformed.
-Galanis [2015] studies the value of information in an environment with unawareness, where DC is violated.
-Jakobsen [2016] studies a revealed-preference model of information disclosure with SEU preferences.
-He shows that his primitives are sufficient to uniquely identify tastes and beliefs and determine whether beliefs are updated using Bayes' rule.
+First, they adopt the definition of "more information" suggested by Blackwell (1951), whereas we adopt the definition of a finer partition.
+18 Second, they adopt a different weakening of DC, due to Machina (1989), which requires that an agent conforms to what he would have chosen ex ante only if he were able to commit.
+Snow (2010) examines the value of information in the special case where it either reduces or eliminates ambiguity, using the model of Klibanoff et al. (2005).
+Li (2020) studies the link between ambiguity attitudes and aversion to receiving information when one is completely uninformed.
+Galanis (2015, 2016) examines the value of information in environments with unawareness, where DC is violated.
+Finally, Galanis and Kotronis (Forthcoming) and Galanis et al. (2019) study under which conditions financial markets aggregation information, when DC is violated.